Central Bark logo

 What Is Central Bark?

-Central Bark is a franchise in the Pet Services (pet care) industry that operates personalized canine care facilities.
-The operational model is brick-and-mortar, with franchisees operating a Central Bark facility from a single physical location under the franchisor's System Standards.
-It primarily serves individual pet owners (B2C) and the core service bundle includes dog daycare, overnight boarding, grooming, training, and an on-site specialty retail boutique for pet products.
+Central Bark is a franchise in the Pet Services category for branded, personalized canine care facilities.
+The franchise operates from physical Central Bark facilities (each run from a single “Location” within a designated territory) and is subject to zoning, kennel, licensing, and other facility-related regulations.
+It serves individual pet owners (B2C) and provides a core service bundle of dog daycare, overnight boarding, grooming, training, and an on-site specialty retail boutique for dog products.

 Central Bark Franchise: Pros and Cons